MackVali/creator_app/README.md

 This branch includes a minor documentation tweak to confirm the deployment pipeline is functioning as expected.

+> Redeployment note: touching this README is our lightweight way to poke the pipeline.

 ## Seeding Sample Data

 To populate your app with sample data for testing and development: